Abortion Clinic & Family Planning Obstetrics & Gynecology located in East Brunswick, NJ

 How does emergency contraception work?

 Emergency birth control is used to prevent pregnancy in the hours following unprotected sex or birth control failure, such as a broken condom.

 The two most effective methods of preventing unintended pregnancy from occurring include the copper-releasing IUD and emergency contraceptive pills, also known as the morning after pill.

 For a copper IUD to successfully prevent pregnancy, it must be inserted by a doctor within 120 hours, or five days, after having unprotected sex.
-The morning after pill is usually most effective when taken during the first 72 hours, or three days, after having unprotected sex.
+The morning after pill is over the counter and must be used within 72 hours there is a prescription medication which is most effective when taken during the first 120hours or five days, after having unprotected sex.